 These parts may be cemented or "press-fit" into the bone.
 The under-surface of the patella (kneecap) is cut and resurfaced with a plastic button.
 Some surgeons do not resurface the patella, depending upon the case.
 A medical-grade plastic spacer is inserted between the metal components to create a smooth gliding surface.

-Nearly 600,000 knee replacement surgeries are done each year in the U.S. The most common age for knee replacement is between 50 and 80 years old.
+Nearly 600,000 knee replacement surgeries are done each year in the U.S.; with the most common age being between 50 and 80 years old.

 Who might be a candidate for knee replacement?

 The most common condition that results in the need for knee replacement surgery is osteoarthritis.
 This is a degenerative, joint disease that affects mostly middle-aged and older adults.
 Osteoarthritis is characterized by the breakdown of joint cartilage and adjacent bone in the knees.
 Other forms of arthritis, such as rheumatoid arthritis and arthritis that results from a knee injury can also lead to degeneration of the knee joint.
 In addition, fractures, torn cartilage, or torn ligaments also can lead to irreversible damage to the knee joint over the years.

 The decision to replace the painful knee with an artificial one is a decision between you and your doctor.
 Other alternative treatments may first be used, including assistive walking devices, anti-inflammatory medicines, injections, and bracing.

 This newer surgical technique allows surgeons to insert the same time-tested, reliable knee replacement implants through a shorter incision using a surgical approach that avoids trauma to the quadriceps muscle, which is the most important muscle group around the knee.